 What to do when the room is spinning?

 As physical therapists, we often hear people complain of feeling dizzy, or feeling "like the room is spinning."
 For most people, these symptoms only last for a minute or two, so they tend to just ignore it as long as it doesn't get worse.
-However, there are a few things that are good to know when feeling dizzy, that can help you figure out what is causing it, and hopefully make it go away.

 Overall, there are three main causes of dizziness: